 From a nutritional perspective you can expect a fair share of antioxidants from all the fresh seasonal ingredients , as they are added towards the end, which means they keep more of their nutrients than their cooked counter parts.
-Served in a soothing and warming veggie broth, the perfect dish for a Spring day !
-If you like it hot, you can add some chili to your liking.
+Served in a soothing and warming veggie broth, a true Spring dish !
+If you like a bit of heat in your pho, you can add some chili to your liking.

 Veggie broth Pho – serves 2-3